Startup guide · Colorado

 Carry general liability before your first paying job.
 There is no Colorado-mandated minimum, but commercial clients and property managers almost universally ask for $1M per occurrence / $2M aggregate on a Certificate of Insurance.
 Next Insurance is one of the easier paths to a fast online quote for a small janitorial GL policy; a broker is worth talking to once you sign multi-location commercial accounts.
 The insurance services page has the longer breakdown.

 Workers' compensation is the line Colorado does not bend on.
 C.R.S. §§ 8-40-202 and 8-44-101 require every employer with one or more employees — part-time, full-time, even family members — to carry coverage from day one.
-There is no small-employer exemption, and going bare can run into the hundreds of dollars per day plus stop-work orders.
+There is no small-employer exemption, and going bare can trigger state penalties and stop-work orders.

 Two state programs then apply to every Colorado employer regardless of size: